1. Battery Energy Storage Manufacturing Capacity is Growing Fast

 The ESS industry in 2017 had a record year in terms of mergers and acquisitions, with utility and energy companies such as Enel and BP making big purchases.
 In 2018, this trend continues to grow.
 VC funding for Energy Storage companies in 1H 2018 was 12 percent higher with $539 million compared to the $480 million raised in 1H 2017.

 Residential installations of battery storage beat commercial installations in Q1 of 2018, 15.9 MW to 11.7 MW (almost beat utility-scale installations at 16 MW).
-The traditionally tiny residential sector rose 3,833 percent year-over-year and is further expected to benefit from friendly policies in California and Hawaii.
+The traditionally tiny residential sector rose 3,833 percent year-over-year and is further expected to benefit from energy storage-friendly policies in California and Hawaii.

 The commonly accepted method for predicting revenue is levelized cost of electricity (LCOE).
 However, this model does not factor energy storage technology into account.